 · describe strategies for proper communication with and education of patients and families with various chronic diseases and injuries

-The Introduction to Rehabilitation Nursing course is being delivered in a unique and highly effective online environment called amplifire™.
-The amplifire platform uses a “question & answer” format and a sophisticated algorithm to enable you to achieve a higher level of mastery of the content, acquire it faster, and retain it longer.
+The Introduction to Rehabilitation Nursing course is being delivered in a unique and highly effective online environment that uses a “question & answer” format witha sophisticated algorithm to enable you to achieve a higher level of mastery of the content, acquire it faster, and retain it longer.

 The Association of Rehabilitation Nurses is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 ARN is approved by the California Board of Registered Nursing, Provider # 14427.